Community Led Local Development

 The RCIA Fund was delivered in partnership with Inspiring Scotland and was open to all community groups as described on the Inspiring Scotland website.

-CLLD across Scotland has been supported through the former LEADER programme for nearly 30 years.
-Funding was awarded by LAG to projects that supported delivery of a Local Development Strategy.
+CLLD across Scotland has been supported through the former LEADER programme for nearly 30 years with funding awarded by LAGs to projects that supported delivery of a Local Development Strategy.

 Community Led Local Development - Aims